rbrt/rbrt.github.io/_posts/2016-02-27-Blonder-Chronicles.md

 <img src="/images/2016/Feb/StateMachine.png">

-I already have to code dictating all of these behaviours done up, so hooking my player controller up to the animator should be pretty straightforward.
-From here I want to make an enemy or two, and then start working on the terrain and scenery for the game.
+I already have the code dictating all of these behaviours done up, so hooking my player controller up to the animator should be pretty straightforward.
+From here I want to model an enemy or two, and then start working on the terrain and scenery for the game.
 As I have the basic game loop established (menu, gameplay, death) and a scoring system, I think that adding some pretty basic art will help it feel a lot better.
 The following gif doesn't show all the animations, but it shows the